marcusgsta/blog/recreating-a-landing-page.md

 ### Consistent spacing

 This was a very valuable lesson, which I will use again.
 A base font-size, and ems for margins and padding, makes the page look much better and balanced in all of its spacing.

+### Menu

+It was fun to make a responsive menu from scratch, using some JavaScript.
+However, recently I came across the [radio-button hack](https://www.youtube.com/watch?v=8QKOaTYvYUA), which I now prefer for its simplicity.